Where magnificent architecture, deep history and untouched nature merge

 Nikko National Park is home to an ancient tradition of mountain worship.
 The three sacred peaks of Mt.
 Nantai, Mt.
 Nyoho, and Mt.
 Taro, known collectively as Nikko Sanzan, dominate the area, and you can get in touch with the area's mystical side by trekking these mountains.

 Towering over Lake Chuzenji , 2,486-meter Mt.
-Nantai is Nikko's highest, most sacred, and most frequently climbed peak.
-The steep trail to the top starts from Futarasan Shrine at the foot of the mountain.
+Nantai is one of Nikko's highest, as well as most sacred, and frequently climbed peak.
+The steep trail to the top starts from Futarasan-jinja Shrine at the foot of the mountain.
 It serves as a branch of the World Heritage shrine of the same name.
 Climbers going to the summit are asked to pay a small fee.
-When you arrive at the top, soak up the view over Lake Chuzenji, and congratulate yourself on reaching the Okusha, Futarasan Shrine's most outlying structure.
+When you arrive at the top, soak up the view over Lake Chuzenji, and congratulate yourself on reaching the Okusha, Futarasan-jinja Shrine's most outlying structure.

 Whichever trek you choose, bring your boots, provisions, and a sense of adventure; hikes to the summits and back involve a full day on the trail and are for those with at least moderate physical fitness.